smcclab/smc-course/_deliverables/01-audiovisual-diary.md

 #### Submission process

-Submit each document (in pdf format) through Wattle by 11:59pm on the due date.
+Submit each document (in pdf format) by 11:59pm on the due date.

 #### Marking criteria {#marking}